Is God real? Does God exist?

 The most important aim of churchgoers, as committed Christians, is to worship God.
-We praise him for his greatness and what he actually does for us in life.
+We praise him for his greatness and what he has done, and still does, for us in life.

 For beginner Christians, our church of choice is an important place for building knowledge of God and our potential relationship with him.
 That is, it should guide us all in our search for Bible-based knowledge.